codingnewb0/hello-world/README.md

 # hello-world
 coding
-im 13
-i have black hair
 im a student
+starting to code